Milinda Peiris: Education

-Milinda received his education from Nalanda College, Colombo and was a Senior Cadet and Scout at school.
-Some of his contemporaries at Nalanda are Air Marshal Gagan Bulathsinghala, Major General Ubaya Madawela, Major General Janaka Walgama, Consultant Neurologist Udaya Ranawaka & former Sri Lanka test cricketer Sanath Kaluperuma.
+Peiris received his education from Nalanda College, Colombo and was a Senior Cadet and Scout at school.
+Some of his contemporaries at Nalanda are Air Marshal Gagan Bulathsinghala, Major General Ubaya Madawela, Major General Janaka Walgama, Consultant Neurologist Udaya Ranawaka and former Sri Lanka test cricketer Sanath Kaluperuma.

 Sri Lanka Scout Association

-Major General Milinda Peiris is also serving as the Chief Commissioner of Sri Lanka Scout Association.
+Peiris was the Chief Commissioner of Sri Lanka Scout Association.